lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 Why is Prince Philip’s Will Going to Be Sealed for 90 Years?

 The indefinite sealing of royal wills is a practice that dates back to the early 20th century.
-Below, we hear from Mitra Mann, senior associate at Wright Hassall, who explains the reasons for this tradition and why the will of the late Prince Philip is set to break from it.
+So why the sudden break from tradition?

 In line with a century-old tradition, the will of the late Prince Philip, Duke of Edinburgh, executed on 5 June 2013, will be sealed up and remitted to the safe keeping of the President of the Family Division (currently Sir Andrew Macfarlane), as Head of Probate.
 This follows the application by the executor of Prince Philip’s will for an order that the will and probate documents should not be open to inspection.